Director of Intellectual Property, Cybersecurity and Technology Law Program and Professor of Law

 - J.D., Columbia University School of Law, 1988

-Jon M. Garon is dean of Nova Southeastern University Shepard Broad College of Law.
-Dean Garon serves as chief academic officer for the law school, providing strategic leadership on programming, curriculum, enrollment management, marketing, and finance.
-He is a nationally recognized authority on technology law and intellectual property, particularly copyright law, entertainment and information privacy.
+Jon M. Garon is Director of Intellectual Property, Cybersecurity and Technology Law Program and Professor of Law Nova Southeastern University Shepard Broad College of Law.
+Professor Garon is a nationally recognized authority on technology law and intellectual property, particularly copyright law, entertainment and information privacy.
 A Minnesota native, he received his bachelor’s degree from the University of Minnesota in 1985 and his juris doctor degree from Columbia University School of Law in 1988.

 Prior to joining Nova Southeastern University in 2014, Garon was the inaugural director of the Northern Kentucky University Salmon P. Chase College of Law, Law + Informatics Institute from 2011-2014.
 The Law + Informatics Institute serves to integrate the specialized programming on technology and information systems as they apply across legal disciplines.
 A tenured member of the law faculty, Garon taught Information Privacy Law, Cyberspace Law, Copyright Law, Entertainment Law, and related courses.